Shell plc: Origins

-The Royal Dutch Shell Group was created in April 1907 through the amalgamation of two rival companies: the Royal Dutch Petroleum Company (Koninklijke Nederlandse Petroleum Maatschappij) of the Netherlands and The "Shell" Transport and Trading Company Limited of the United Kingdom.
+The Royal Dutch Shell Group was created in April 1907 through the amalgamation of two rival companies: the Royal Dutch Petroleum Company (Koninklijke Nederlandse Petroleum Maatschappij) of the Netherlands and the "Shell" Transport and Trading Company Limited of the United Kingdom.
 It was a move largely driven by the need to compete globally with Standard Oil.
+The merger was arranged by British-Armenian oil magnate Calouste Gulbenkian, resulting in him emerging as a major shareholder of the newly formed company.
 The Royal Dutch Petroleum Company was a Dutch company founded in 1890 to develop an oilfield in Pangkalan Brandan, North Sumatra, and initially led by August Kessler, Hugo Loudon, and Henri Deterding.
 The "Shell" Transport and Trading Company (the quotation marks were part of the legal name) was a British company, founded in 1897 by Marcus Samuel, 1st Viscount Bearsted, and his brother Samuel Samuel.
 Their father had owned an antique company in Houndsditch, London, which expanded in 1833 to import and sell seashells, after which the company "Shell" took its name.

 For various reasons, the new firm operated as a dual-listed company, whereby the merging companies maintained their legal existence but operated as a single-unit partnership for business purposes.
 The terms of the merger gave 60 percent stock ownership of the new group to Royal Dutch, and 40 percent to Shell.
-Both became holding companies for Bataafsche Petroleum Maatschappij, containing the production and refining assets, and Anglo-Saxon Petroleum Company, containing the transport and storage assets.
+Both became holding companies for Bataafse Petroleum Maatschappij, containing the production and refining assets, and Anglo-Saxon Petroleum Company, containing the transport and storage assets.
 National patriotic sensibilities would not permit a full-scale merger or takeover of either of the two companies.
 The Dutch company, Koninklijke Nederlandsche Petroleum Maatschappij at The Hague, was in charge of production and manufacture.
 The British Anglo-Saxon Petroleum Company was based in London, to direct the transport and storage of the products.

 In 1912, Royal Dutch Shell purchased the Rothschilds' Russian oil assets in a stock deal.
-The Group's production portfolio then consisted of 53 percent from the East Indies, 29 percent from the Russian Empire, and 17 percent from Romania.
+The group's production portfolio then consisted of 53 percent from the East Indies, 29 percent from the Russian Empire, and 17 percent from Romania.